idea-lab/Notebooks/README.md

 4. Boolean Logic and Control Statements
 5. Lists, Tuples, and Functions

-Note: Try to solve as many problems from the psets as possible.
-Ask if you need any help understanding everything!
+Note: Try to solve as many problems from the psets as possible, including the project at the end.
+Ask if you need any help understanding anything!